Home Search Index of men A-Z

 He won his VC in the Charge of

-the Light Brigade at Balaclava.
+the Light Brigade at Balaklava.

 During his time of service he

-was awarded the Ghuznee Medal,
+received the Ghuznee Medal,

 the Crimean medal with the

-3 clasps for Alma, Balaclava
+3 clasps for Alma, Balaklava and Sebastopol,

-and Sebastopol, also the Turkish
+also the Turkish Crimean medal

-Crimean medal and the coveted
+and the coveted Victoria Cross.

-These medals were brought from the now amalgamated regiment in Germany and were laid on the tablet in a glazed case during the service, but no regimental piper of trumpeter was present, the honour of the "Last Post" and "Reveille" being sounded by a sergeant-trumpeter of the Inns of Court Yeomanry regiment.
+These medals were brought from the now amalgamated regiment in Germany and were laid on the tablet in a glazed case during the service, but no regimental piper or trumpeter was present, the honour of the "Last Post" and "Reveille" being sounded by a sergeant-trumpeter of the Inns of Court Yeomanry regiment.
 It had been originally intended for a trumpeter from the Household Cavalry Division to have performed this, for some unknown reason this was cancelled.
 (See photographs of the grave and scenes at the service in the 4th Hussar file, as well as a copy of the Order of Service. and of the glazed cased containing his medal group)

 It has now been learnt that the family responsible for this happening is descended from a brother, Henry.
 After Samuel's death, the VC decoration passed down this family on the male side until the last known possession of it around the early 1900s, when contact with the then owner was lost and the whereabouts of the decoration not heard of until recently when it learnt it was in regimental possession.